PTAB

 • Title: Magnetic Recording Medium

-• Brief Description: The ’891 patent is directed to a magnetic recording medium, such as a tape or disc, with specific physical characteristics intended for high-density and reliable data storage.
-The disclosed invention centers on improving noise characteristics by controlling the average size of magnetic clusters on the medium's surface within a specific range.
+• Brief Description: The ’891 patent discloses a magnetic recording medium, such as a tape or disc, designed for high-density data storage.
+The invention purports to achieve improved noise characteristics by limiting the average size of magnetic clusters in the magnetic layer to a specific range.

 3. Grounds for Unpatentability